Unleavened Faith Logo

 2 Timothy 2:15 Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.

-Take note that the injunction is toward individuals, thyself, workman, both are singular meaning that the unstated subject is ‘thou” meaning you as an individual.
+Note that the injunction is toward individuals, thyself, workman, both are singular, meaning that the unstated subject is ‘thou’, meaning you as an individual.
 We are all commanded to study to be able to rightly divide the word of truth.

 There is another caveat to the Lord granting you light.
-It concerns what you do with the understanding you already have; “For unto whomsoever much is given, of him shall be much required.”
-If you are not applying what you have learned there is no reason for the Lord to grant you more.
+It concerns is done with the understanding already given; “For unto whomsoever much is given, of him shall be much required.”
+If what is learned is not applied, there is no reason for the Lord to grant understanding.

 Our attitude toward the word of God is another major factor in understanding the Bible.
-One of the first essentials to comprehending the Scriptures is believing them.
+One of the first essentials to comprehending the Scriptures is believing them to be the very words of God.

 Acts 24:14 But this I confess unto thee, that after the way which they call heresy, so worship I the God of my fathers, believing all things which are written in the law and in the prophets: